Asymmetric Antibimerons: Statics and Dynamics

-{\it AAB collisions.--} Since AABs with opposite topological charges can be simultaneously stabilized in the same film, it is interesting to consider their collisions.
-To study these collisions numerically, we drive AABs by current utilizing the spin-transfer torques [Eq.~\eqref{eq:LLG}] and use the fact that transverse to the current direction of the AAB motion depends on the sign of $Q$ (due to the antibimeron Hall effect), as shown by Eq.~\eqref{eq:v_perp}.
-By appropriately arranging the initial positions of AABs, we can move them toward each other.
+{\it AAB collisions.--} Since AABs with opposite topological charges can coexist in the same film, their collisions present an interesting phenomenon.
+To investigate these collisions numerically, we drive AABs by current utilizing spin-transfer torques [Eq.~\eqref{eq:LLG}] and leverage the fact that the transverse component of AAB motion depends on the sign of $Q$ due to the antibimeron Hall effect as shown by Eq.~\eqref{eq:v_perp}.
+By appropriately positioning the initial locations of AABs, we can move them toward each other.
 In practice, creation of AABs can be realized by leveraging techniques similar to those used for skyrmion nucleation~\cite{Buttner2017, Kern2022, Kurebayashi2022}.